EDDYMENS/coding-terms-build/resources/views/markdown/code-smell.md

 ## Use cases and Examples
 The term code smell is used often when a part of a codebase is written in a way that it violates some coding pattern.
 For example one way of writing software that can lead to code smells is {{linkToPost('spaghetti code', 'spaghetti coding')}}

-## Summary
-Abstraction happens at different levels of computing from logic gates, compilers to the code itself.

-It greatly helps programmers to focus on newer problems instead of every bolt and nut of their software or the hardware they are working with.